danielleklaasen/html5-game/README.md

-# html5-game
+# Don't get dressed

-HTML5 game made into an android app with Cordova
+HTML5 game made into an android app with Cordova.
+The player is a pug and the goal of the game is to stay out of the hands of your owner, to not get a funny suit on.